Skip to Main Content

 3. Most science books and articles will be online, so you'll need to be on Eduroam wifi or to use the proxy or VPN from off campus.

 5. In addition to UC Library Search, there are other tools (databases) for finding articles.
 Many are optimized for particular subject areas.
-Whatever tool you are using, you should look for Get it at UC links to get to the full text.
+Whatever tool you are using, look for Get it at UC links to get to the full text.

 6. There are several ways to get help from librarians, including 24/7 chat, email, consulting Research Guides, and making an appointment with a librarian.